Experimenting with Protobufs generated types in Rust

 }

-This file compiles are of the Protobufs in the first argument and outputs the generated code to the second argument.
+This file compiles all of the Protobufs in the first argument and outputs the generated code to the second argument.
 That means that it will output a Rust file that looks like this:

 #[derive(Clone, PartialEq, ::prost::Message)]